rapidfish/personnummer/README.md

 * [Optional] Personnummer having 'invalid' checksums can still be parsed (error correction) by passing an exta parameter, a 'forgiving flag' (boolean)

-* Compare two Personnummer by calling the compareTo() method (compare is based on date of birth)
+* Compare two different Personnummer by calling the compareTo() method (compare is based on date of birth)

 * Generate large collections of 'random', yet valid, Personnummer (a way to create 'mocked' test data, super fast!)